Support estimation in high-dimensional heteroscedastic mean regression: Introduction

-We shall study support estimation and rates in $\ell_\infty$ norm in this framework.
-Previously, in robust high-dimensional regression \citet{Fan2014} addressed support estimation for quantile regression, and \citet{Loh2017statistical} considered homoscedastic models with independent covariates $\f{X_j}$ and errors $ \varepsilon_j$ in scenarios where a fixed robust loss function gave the desired results.
+We study support estimation, sign recovery and rates in $\ell_\infty$ norm in this framework.
+Previously, in robust high-dimensional regression \citet{Fan2014} addressed support estimation for quantile regression. \citet{Loh2017statistical} considered robust mean regression for homoscedastic models with independent covariates $\f{X_j}$ and errors $ \varepsilon_j$, which excludes the heteroscedastic setting that we focus on.
 In a seminal paper, \citet{Wainwright2009} studied support estimation with the LASSO and introduced the primal-dual witness proof method, see also \citet{zhao2006model}.
-A line of research, followed e.g.~in \citet{wainwright2009information} then investigated minimal conditions under which for certain design matrices, consisting e.g.~of independent and identically distributed Gaussian entries, support recovery is possible for distinct constellations of $p$, $n$, the order of sparsity and the minimal non-zero entry of $\beta^*$.
-Comprehensive results in this direction, which even include non-Gaussian, heavy-tailed errors, are provided in \citet{ndaoud2020optimal}.
-Another line of investigation to which we contribute here aims at providing results on support estimation for general design matrices, and in particular on getting rid of the mutual incoherence condition required by the LASSO.
-Prominent approaches are the use of nonconvex penalities \citep{fan2001variable} as well as the adaptive LASSO \citep{zou2006adaptive}.
-A high-dimensional analysis of these methods is provided in \citet{Loh2017} and in \citet{Zhou2009, van2011adaptive}.
+A line of investigation to which we contribute here aims at providing results on support estimation and sign recovery for general design matrices, and in particular on getting rid of the irrepresentability condition required by the LASSO.
+To this end, a prominent approach is the use of the adaptive LASSO \citep{zou2006adaptive}.
+A high-dimensional analysis of the adaptive LASSO in homoscedastic regression models with light-tailed errors is provided in \citet{Zhou2009, van2011adaptive}.

 In this paper, in the random design, heteroscedastic regression model \eqref{generalregressionmodel} we show sign-consistency and optimal rates of convergence in the $\ell_\infty$ norm for a computationally feasible estimator with the adaptive LASSO penalty and the following variant of the Huber loss function, sometimes called pseudo Huber loss,